AztecProtocol/engineering-designs/in-progress/8131-forced-inclusion.md

 Consider that you have forced a transactions that is to use a trading pair or lending market, the sequencer could include your transaction right after it have emptied the market or pushed it just enough for your tx to fail to then undo the move right after.
 ![The sequencer or builder can manipulate the state at the hand-off.](https://substackcdn.com/image/fetch/f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F9b449e22-66d0-4fe1-bc25-28aea3329e72_2799x1428.png)

-To minimize this effect, we can apply extra constraints to **where** within a block the forced inclusion must happen, for example, by requiring that they happen at the start of the block.
-This essentially pushes the above example into a case of "multi-block censorship attack", which can be risky if the entity censoring is not producing both blocks.
-If the entity is producing both blocks, it can be seen fairly close to the same block with the caveat of some TWAP logic etc behaving differently.

 As this attack relies on contentious state being accessed, it is especially prone to happen for transactions operating in the public domain.
 For a private transaction, they might occur if the same user sent multiple transactions using the same notes (a double-spend) which should rightfully be stopped.
 Nevertheless, even a private transaction that is not double-spending might run into issues if its "lifetime" `max_block_number` have a smaller value than the time of forced inclusion.